aaronprice/attr_sanitizable/README.md

 ### Contributing

 Feel free to contribute features or bug fixes.
-Simple fork the repo, implement your feature/bugfix and submit a pull request.
+Simply fork the repo, implement your feature/bugfix, and submit a pull request.
 Please ensure you've properly tested your feature/fix before submitting a pull request.

 ### License